acidb/mobiscroll-docs/docs/jquery/forms/radio.md

 <div className="option-list">

 ## Options
-Explore the following API options that help you easily configure the Radio buttons.
+Explore the following API options that help you easily configure the Radio button component.

 <Options />

 ## Events
-The Radio buttons ships with different event hooks for deep customization.
+The Radio button component ships with different event hooks for deep customization.
 Events are triggered through the lifecycle of the component where you can tie in custom functionality and code.

 <Events />

 ## Localization
-The Radio buttons is fully localized.
+The Radio button component is fully localized.
 This covers date and time format, button copy, rtl and more.

 <Localizations />